 Another way technology can reduce employment is through increased productivity.
 In many manufacturing industries, improvements in productivity eventually make the industry less labor intensive, reducing employment.
 One measure of productivity is the output per worker.
 The second graph measures productivity as the inflation adjusted contribution per worker of the industry to Oregon’s gross domestic product.
-It shows that except for the recessionary period from 2008 to 2009, the printing and support activities industry has generally increased productivity, going from a little over $50,000 per worker per year in the early 2000s to more than $80,000 per year by 2015.
-Although productivity can be increased in other ways, it is at least partly due to better technology.
+It shows that except for the recessionary period from 2008 to 2009 and again in 2012, the printing and support activities industry has generally increased productivity, going from a little over $50,000 per worker per year in the early 2000s to more than $85,000 per year by 2016.
+Although productivity can be increased in other ways, it is largely due to better technology.

 Occupations in the Printing Industry

 The largest occupations in the printing and related support activities industry are production workers.
 These are workers who do the printing, binding, and prepress work.
 Not surprisingly, the largest occupation is printing press operator, which makes up 20 percent of the industry’s employment.
 The next largest occupation, bindery workers, makes up 11 percent of the industry.
 These workers take the printed materials and bind them into books and other publications